Efficient evaluation of risk allocations: Applications of the FFT algorithm

 We replicate Case 1 of the application in Section 6.1 of \cite{denuit2019sizebiased}.
 Consider four participants in a pool, and each participant contributes risk $X_i$ that follows a compound Poisson distribution, with parameter $\lambda_i$ and a discrete severity whose pmf is $f_{C_i}$ with support $\{1, 2, 3, 4\}$, for $i \in \{1,\ldots,4\}$.
 We present the values of $\lambda_i$ and $f_{C_i}$ for each participant $i \in \{1,\ldots,4\}$ in Table \ref{tab:param-app-1}.

 We provide the \textsf{R} code in Appendix \ref{app:small}, the numerical values that follow come from \textsf{R} version 4.0.4.
-Other than the setup and validation code, the actual computation of conditional means takes fewer than 15 lines (even if the number of participants grows).
+Besides the setup and validation code, the actual computation of conditional means takes fewer than 15 lines (even if the number of participants grows).
 We recover the values in \cite{denuit2019sizebiased}.

+In Figure \ref{fig:plots-app-1}, we present three graphs: the pmf of $S$, the total unconditional expected allocations for a given outcome of $S$, and the total conditional means for a given outcome of $S$.
+One should have $\sum_{i = 1}^{n}E[X_i \times 1_{\{S = k\}}] = k \Pr(S = k)$, which is what we observe in the middle plane of Figure \ref{fig:plots-app-1}.

+To compute the unconditional expected allocations, we must divide the total unconditional expected allocations by the pmf of $S$.
+If the pmf of $S$ is very small for some values of $k$, the unconditional expected allocations may be inaccurate.
+This occurs since machines have finite precision, and exact zeroes are not always represented accurately due to underflow issues.
+The FFT algorithm introduces small numerical errors during the computation of the pmf of $S$ and the unconditional expected allocations.
+Still, these errors are negligible since they occur for events whose probability is close to the machine precision.
+Therefore, one should only consider the unconditional expected allocations for values of $k$ where $\Pr(S = k)$ is not too small, which are the values of $k$ where the unconditional expected allocations are accurate.